This (updated) guide reviews all of the best low-carb dog foods this year.

 Top 5 Ingredients: 1.
 Beef, 2.
 Beef Liver, 3.
 Beef Heart, 4.
 Organic Cranberries, 5.
 Organic Carrots

 Labeling this dog food as the best all-around low-carb option wouldn’t be an overstatement.
-For comparison, it features a protein to carb ratio of about 4:1, and the entire formula only consists of 10% carbohydrates.
-This measly percentage is completely made up of low GI ingredients such as pumpkin seeds and cranberries.
+For comparison, it features a protein to carb ratio of about 4:1, and the entire formula only consists of 10% carbohydrates comprised of low GI ingredients like pumpkin seeds and cranberries.

-Everything from the protein selection to the organic vegetables and fruits speaks of the dog food’s outstanding quality.
-Grass-fed beef is the only source of protein, and multiple portions such as meat, liver, kidney, and heart are used to boost the formula’s nutritional value.
-For what the dog food is worth, you will not get a better deal anywhere else than with Stella & Chewy’s Super Beef Dog Food.
+Everything from the protein selection to the organic vegetables and fruits speaks of outstanding quality.
+Grass-fed beef is the only source of protein, and it also uses liver, kidney, and heart to boost the formula’s nutritional value.

 2. Visionary Pet Foods Raw Frozen Keto Beef Recipe Patties Adult Dog Food